Britain’s Covid rebound was quicker than thought, ‘extraordinary’ new data shows

 Former Tory leader Sir Iain Duncan Smith told The Independent: “It is time for the ONS and other forecasters to accept that their forecasts are almost always wrong.

-“Instead of using their dire forecasts to beat the UK up they should talk up the remarkable record of British business in defying the forecasters and succeeding.”
+“Instead of using their dire forecasts to beat the UK up, they should talk up the remarkable record of British business in defying the forecasters and succeeding.”

 Meanwhile, according to the influential S&P Global/CIPS UK Manufacturing PMI survey, manufacturing has now shrunk for 13 straight months.
 Its reading dropped from 45.3 in July to 43.0 in August.

-“Manufacturers reported a weakening economic backdrop as demand is hit by rising interest rates, the cost-of-living crisis, export losses and concerns about the market outlook,” said Rob Dobson, director at S&P Global Market Intelligence.
-“While this is being felt across the manufacturing industry, business-to-business companies are especially hard hit.
+“Manufacturers reported a weakening economic backdrop as demand is hit by rising interest rates, the cost of living crisis, export losses and concerns about the market outlook,” said Rob Dobson, director at S&P Global Market Intelligence.
+“While this is being felt across the manufacturing industry, business-to-business companies are especially hard hit.”

-And house prices fell by 5.3% annually in August, taking the average property value to £259,153, Nationwide Building Society said, marking the biggest annual percentage drop since July 2009.
+And house prices fell by 5.3 per cent annually in August, taking the average property value to £259,153, Nationwide Building Society said, marking the biggest annual percentage drop since July 2009.

-Robert Gardner, Nationwide’s chief economist, said: “August saw a further softening in the annual rate of house price growth to minus 5.3%, from minus 3.8% in July, the weakest rate since July 2009.”
+Robert Gardner, Nationwide’s chief economist, said: “August saw a further softening in the annual rate of house price growth to minus 5.3 per cent, from minus 3.8 per cent in July, the weakest rate since July 2009.”

 Join our commenting forum